Our medicines optimisation working group

 More than 1.6 million people visit a community pharmacy each day, providing a huge opportunity to pick up on warning signs for lung disease, which can then be assessed by GPs.

-We are working in conjunction with NHS England to explore what patients want from community pharmacy services and how we can achieve this in future.
+We recently held a joint workshop with NHS England in November 2020 to explore what patients want from community pharmacy services and how we can achieve this in future.
+We will be using the themes emerging from this workshop to try to influence the future development of community pharmacy services.

 Improving access to appropriate drugs for specific respiratory conditions